 With more than 650 physicians, Capital Health has one of the largest, most comprehensive medical staffs in the area.
-Our physicians are board certified and trained in nearly 40 specialties.
+Our physicians are board certified and trained in more than 100 specialties.
 The physician who admits you is responsible for directing your care while you are in the hospital.
 Your physician, as the coordinator for your treatment program, should be consulted if you have questions about your illness.

 When you come to a hospital with Magnet designation, you can count on excellence in nursing service for exemplary nursing leadership and a high quality of patient care.
 Capital Health nurses are advocates for our patients, families and loved ones.

 A registered professional nurse leads a team of clinical nursing staff to deliver excellent personalized care.
 The nursing team consists of registered nurses, licensed practical nurses, counselors, and patient care assistants.
 Additionally, advanced practice nurses and other specialists are available to meet your specialized needs.

 Our patient advocates, part of our Patient Experience Department, are here to accommodate the needs of patients and their guests.
 Should you have a question or concern during your stay, please call 609-394-6336 (Capital Health Regional Medical Center) or 609-303-4280 (Capital Health Medical Center - Hopewell).